 - Building a physical tolerance to the drug

-- Undergoing withdrawal symptoms when drug use is stopped
+- Undergoing withdrawal symptoms when use is stopped

 These various therapies are unique in their own way and can be very effective depending on the individual.
-Read on to learn how addiction therapy can work to get you through your substance use disorder and what the different kinds are that you might consider pursuing during your quest for recovery
+Read on to learn how addiction therapy can work to get you through your substance use disorder and the different kinds of approaches you might consider to pursue your recovery.

 How Addiction Therapy Works